alliander-opensource/rcdt_robotics/README.md

 **rcdt_mobile_manipulator:**

 Contains RCDT-developed software for mobile manipulators.
 So far, the only supported mobile manipulator is a combination of the Husarion Panther base with a Franka Research 3 arm.
 Therefore, this repository depends on *rcdt_franka* and *rcdt_panther*.

+## Forked repositories

+The following repositories are forked and adapted for our needs:

+**franka_description:**

+Contains the description of the franka robot.
+We made adaptions to:

+- support gripper usage in simulation
+- enable usage in combination with a driving base

 ## License